-The London Film School building was previously a warehouse, and has a rough workshop atmosphere which can be exciting, but is not academic and certainly not luxurious.
+The London Film School building was previously a warehouse, and has a rough workshop atmosphere which can be exciting, but is certainly not luxurious.
 We offer guided tours around the school on Thursday afternoons throughout the term which includes a chance to look at some student films.
 Facilities at the LFS include:

 Two studios equipped with lighting rigs are available for the film exercises, as well as a rehearsal studio, used also for drama and script workshops.